“Men of Galilee, why gaze in wonder at the sky? This Jesus, you saw ascending into heaven, will return as you saw him go.” Acts 1:11.

 And, for those of you who have come to Santa Catalina from Mexico, China or Korea, you know first hand how difficult how it was when first you arrived here, and your mothers’ were back home so concerned about you and your welfare.

-So let me provide a short story that may tie together this bond of love that knows no distance, the kind of love that is enduring and, to my belief, even eternal.
+So let me provide a short story that may tie together this bond of love that knows no distance, the kind of love that is enduring, and, to the best of my belief, even eternal.

 “I’ve got to tell you,” Col. Hollywood told the reporter, “if I didn’t live it, I almost wouldn’t believe it.”

-In those dizzying moment in an ambulance headed to Walter Reed Army hospital, he thought of his regrets — just in case he might not make it.
+In those dizzying moments in an ambulance headed to Walter Reed Army hospital, he thought of his regrets — just in case he might not make it.

 He told himself that he wanted to be around to help his son fill out college applications.
 But also, he deeply regretted that he had not explored his own Japanese identity – and never had the opportunity to thank his birth mother in Japan for giving him the gift of life.